KarlPurk/javascript-refactoring/patterns/javascript/extract-module.md

 Extract module
 ===============
-You have a collection of related functions that can be utilised through a single interface.
+You have a collection of related functions that can be utilised through a simple interface.

 ```javascript
 var getPostsFromDataSource = function() {